AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/payments/storefront-checkout-page-in-csp-restricted-mode.md

 ## Issue - Storefront Checkout page is broken or isn't able to load

-The **storefont checkout** page is broken or isn't able to load, with the "*Refused to execute inline script because it violates the following Content Security Policy directive: "script-src ...*" error message in the browser console log.
+The **storefront checkout** page is broken or isn't able to load, with the "*Refused to execute inline script because it violates the following Content Security Policy directive: "script-src ...*" error message in the browser console log.

 <u>Steps to reproduce</u>: